How to use the plugin

 Open your Face Animation Blueprint and switch to the Event Graph

 .
-You'll need to create a Runtime Viseme Generator that will process audio data and generate visemes.
+You'll need to create a generator that will process audio data and generate lip sync animation.

 - Add the